-A minimum of three parking spaces shall be provided and maintained on the site: two spaces in the garage and one uncovered area for guest parking on the driveway apron.
+A minimum of two parking spaces shall be provided and maintained in the attached garage, and an area for guest parking shall be maintained in the side yard area located next to the garage.

 4. Height

 The maximum height of the structure shall not exceed thirty feet above the elevation of the centerline of the canal walkway.